-- Applications must be submitted through the FLUXX grants portal. - A short pre-application is required to determine the eligibility of the project. - A full application will be available in FLUXX once eligibility is determined.
+- Applications must be submitted through the FLUXX grants portal. - Applicant must prioritize projects if multiple applications are being submitted during the application cycle. - A short pre-application is required to determine the eligibility of the project. - A full application will be available in FLUXX once eligibility is determined. - Projects that are phased require an application for each phase.
+The project title stated in the application should indicate the phase.